Man-in-yellow-hat/vcc-ride/README.md

 * Username: vccride.test@gmail.com
 * Password: dikjoks-4myRave-bofaQ%

-Important: DEV and PROD enviroment are <strong>NOT WORKING</strong> on Friday from 00:00 - 01:00 GMT due to the server maintenance.

 # Architecture
 * Our project is generally implemented using the <strong>Model-View-Controller (MVC)</strong> architecture pattern.
 Note that due to the use of Firebase's Realtime Database, some of the components overlap.
 * Model generally has all data and some necessary logic.